 Haleiwa home prices are not only among the most expensive in Hawaii, but Haleiwa real estate also consistently ranks among the most expensive in America.

-Haleiwa is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Haleiwa is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The population of Haleiwa overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Haleiwa, 22.60% have at least a bachelor's degree.